Scripture in the Common Language

 Why This Witness Still Matters

-Because this is a weighty and emotional study, it is fitting to close with words we’ve seen many times throughout these studies—grounded in the spirit Christ commanded: marked by love (John 13:34–35), peacefully submitting to governing authorities as far as conscience allows (Romans 13:1–2), and reserving all vengeance for God alone (Romans 12:19).
+This has been a weighty and emotional study.
+Therefore, it is fitting to close with words we’ve seen many times throughout these studies—grounded in the spirit Christ commanded: marked by love (John 13:34–35), peacefully submitting to governing authorities as far as conscience allows (Romans 13:1–2), and reserving all vengeance for God alone (Romans 12:19).